MicrosoftDocs/memdocs/sccm/core/servers/manage/data-warehouse.md

 ### Configurations used during installation
 **System Role Selection** page:
-Before the Wizard displays the *Data Warehouse Service point*, the site must have a reporting services point.

 **General** page:
 - 	**Configuration Manager data warehouse database connection settings**:
  - **SQL Server fully qualified domain name**:
- Specify the full qualified domain name (FQDN) of the server that hosts the data warehouse service database.
+ Specify the full qualified domain name (FQDN) of the server that hosts the Data Warehouse service point database.
  - **SQL Server instance name, if applicable**:
  If you do not use a default instance of SQL Server, you must specify the instance.
  - **Database name**: